 2. Reduce impulse buying

-It’s easy to see an item and think you need to have it, but usually, you regret the purchase right after you make it.
+It’s easy to see an item on social media and think you need to have it, but usually, you regret the purchase right after you make it.
 Taking time to think about the purchase before you rush into it will help you reduce your impulse buying and will save you money and space in your home.
 If you must buy, see if you can get a student discount.

 3. Limit your credit card expenditures